 Rooted in its belief that corporate ethics take priority over profit, Chugai places paramount importance on respect for life, and strives for fair and transparent corporate activities based on high ethical standards, along with sincere scientific initiatives.

-Chugai has put in place Compliance Regulations for its compliance system.
-These regulations are promoted by the Corporate Social Responsibility Committee and the Corporate Social Responsibility Department.
-In light of increasing societal demands for greater compliance in the pharmaceutical industry, in 2015 we strengthened compliance measures Company-wide.
+In light of increasing societal demands for greater compliance in the pharmaceutical industry, we have strengthened compliance measures Company-wide.
 In addition to working to enhance compliance education in each of our training programs, we conducted compliance risk management measures in each organizational unit.
-Moreover, every six months the Corporate Social Responsibility Department conducted monitoring surveys regarding compliance status.
-Surveys were conducted internally, as well as for subsidiaries in Japan and overseas affiliated companies, and results were reported to the Corporate Social Responsibility Committee.
+Moreover, every six months the Corporate Social Responsibility Department conducts monitoring surveys regarding compliance status.
+Surveys are conducted for the entire organization, including subsidiaries and affiliated companies in Japan and overseas, and the results are reported to the Corporate Social Responsibility Committee.
 Each organization works to ensure thorough legal compliance in the workplace through BCG promotion managers and assistants and holds corporate ethics courses twice a year, among other programs.

 Chugai conducts interactive corporate communication activities to deepen mutual understanding and build relationships of trust with its stakeholders, such as patients, healthcare providers, shareholders, investors and employees.
 In order to achieve these objectives, Chugai ensures that information related to its business activities is made available in a transparent, fair and consistent manner to all stakeholders.